Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 1. The amount of blood flowing to it.

-2. Vascular resistance during the expulsion of blood in the arteries (aorta and pulmonary artery).
-When the heart cannot pump all the blood into the arteries for a given vascular resistance, heart failure occurs.
+2. Vascular resistance during the expulsion of blood into the arteries (aorta and pulmonary artery).
+When the heart cannot pump all the blood into the arteries at a given vascular resistance, heart failure occurs.

 There are 3 types of heart failure:

-2. Heart failure in case of myocardial damage: infection, intoxication, vitamin deficiency, impaired coronary circulation.
+2. Heart failure due to myocardial damage: infections, intoxications, vitamin deficiencies, impaired coronary circulation.
 At the same time, the contractile function of the heart decreases.

-3. Mixed form of insufficiency - with rheumatism, degenerative changes in the myocardium, etc.
+3. Mixed form of failure - with rheumatism, dystrophic changes in the myocardium, etc.

-The whole complex of manifestations of heart activity is recorded using various physiological methods - cardiography: ECG, electrocymography, ballistocardiography, dynamocardiography, apical cardiography, ultrasound cardiography, etc.
+The entire complex of manifestations of cardiac activity is recorded using various physiological techniques - cardiographs: ECG, electrokymography, ballistocardiography, dynamocardiography, apical cardiography, ultrasound cardiography, etc.

-The diagnostic method for the clinic is the electrical registration of the movement of the contour of the heart shadow on the screen of the X-ray machine.
+The diagnostic method for the clinic is the electrical recording of the movement of the contour of the heart shadow on the screen of the X-ray machine.
 A photocell connected to an oscilloscope is applied to the screen at the edges of the heart contour.
-With the movements of the heart, the illumination of the photocell changes.
+As the heart moves, the illumination of the photocell changes.
 This is recorded by an oscilloscope in the form of a curve of contraction and relaxation of the heart.
 This technique is called electrokymography.

-Apical cardiogram registered by any system that captures small local movements.
-The sensor is reinforced in the 5th intercostal space above the place of the heart beat.
-It characterizes all phases of the cardiac cycle.
-But it is not always possible to register all the phases: the cardiac impulse is projected in different ways, part of the force is applied to the ribs.
-The recording may differ from person to person and from one person to another, the degree of development of the fat layer, etc., affects.
+Apical cardiogram recorded by any system that detects small local movements.
+The sensor is fixed in the 5th intercostal space above the site of the cardiac impulse.
+Characterizes all phases of the cardiac cycle.
+But it is not always possible to register all phases: the cardiac impulse is projected differently, and part of the force is applied to the ribs.
+The recording may differ from person to person and from one person to another, depending on the degree of development of the fat layer, etc.

-Ultrasonic vibrations at a frequency of 500 kHz and above penetrate deeply through the tissues being generated by ultrasound emitters applied to the surface of the chest.
-Ultrasound is reflected from tissues of various densities - from the outer and inner surfaces of the heart, from blood vessels, from valves.
-The time it takes for the reflected ultrasound to reach the trapping device is determined.
+Ultrasonic vibrations at a frequency of 500 kHz and higher penetrate deeply through tissues being generated by ultrasound emitters applied to the surface of the chest.
+Ultrasound is reflected from tissues of various densities - from the outer and inner surface of the heart, from blood vessels, from valves.
+The time it takes for the reflected ultrasound to reach the capturing device is determined.

-If the reflecting surface moves, the return time of the ultrasonic vibrations changes.
-This method can be used to register changes in the configuration of the structures of the heart during its activity in the form of curves recorded from the screen of a cathode-ray tube.
+If the reflective surface moves, the return time of the ultrasonic vibrations changes.
+This method can be used to record changes in the configuration of heart structures during its activity in the form of curves recorded from the screen of a cathode ray tube.
 These techniques are called non-invasive.

 Invasive techniques include:

-Ultrasound scan- an ultrasound source is introduced into the heart using a catheter.
+Ultrasound scanning- the ultrasound source is inserted into the heart using a catheter.

-Angiography is a study of heart movements in the field of X-rays, etc.
+Angiography is a study of heart movements in a field of X-rays, etc.

 Mechanical and sound manifestations of cardiac activity.
 Heart sounds, their genesis.
 Polycardiography.
-Comparison in time of periods and phases of the cardiac cycle of ECG and PCG and mechanical manifestations of cardiac activity.
+Comparison in time of periods and phases of the cardiac cycle of ECG and FCG and mechanical manifestations of cardiac activity.

-Heart impulse.
-With diastole, the heart takes the shape of an ellipsoid.
-With systole, it takes on the shape of a ball, its longitudinal diameter decreases, and its transverse diameter increases.
+Heart beat.
+During diastole, the heart takes the shape of an ellipsoid.
+During systole, it takes on the shape of a ball, its longitudinal diameter decreases, and its transverse diameter increases.
 During systole, the apex rises and presses against the anterior chest wall.
-In the 5th intercostal space, a cardiac impulse occurs, which can be recorded ( apical cardiography).
-The expulsion of blood from the ventricles and its movement through the vessels, due to reactive recoil, causes vibrations of the whole body.
-Registration of these fluctuations is called ballistocardiography...
+A cardiac impulse occurs in the 5th intercostal space, which can be recorded ( apical cardiography).
+The expulsion of blood from the ventricles and its movement through the vessels, due to reactive recoil, causes vibrations of the entire body.
+Registration of these oscillations is called ballistocardiography.
 The work of the heart is also accompanied by sound phenomena.

 Heart sounds.
-When listening to the heart, two tones are determined: the first is systolic, the second is diastolic.
+When listening to the heart, two tones are detected: the first is systolic, the second is diastolic.

-Systolic the tone is low, lingering (0.12 s).
-Several layering components are involved in its genesis:
+Systolic the tone is low, drawn-out (0.12 s).
+Several overlapping components are involved in its genesis:

-The characteristic of the I tone is determined by the tension of the leaflet valves, the tension of the tendon filaments, papillary muscles, and the walls of the ventricular myocardium.
+The characteristic of the first tone is determined by the tension of the leaflet valves, the tension of the tendon threads, papillary muscles, and the walls of the ventricular myocardium.

-The components of the expulsion of blood arise when the walls of the great vessels are stressed.
-I tone is well heard in the 5th left intercostal space.
-In case of pathology in the genesis of the I tone, the following are involved:
+Components of blood expulsion occur when the walls of the great vessels are tense.
+The first sound is clearly audible in the 5th left intercostal space.
+In pathology, the genesis of the first tone involves:

-Amplification of the I tone can be at:
+Strengthening of the first tone can occur with:

 1. Hyperdynamics: physical activity, emotions.

-With poor filling of the left ventricle (especially with mitral stenosis, when the valves do not fully open).
-The third variant of amplification of the I tone has significant diagnostic value.
+With poor filling of the left ventricle (especially with mitral stenosis, when the valves do not open completely).
+The third option of amplifying the first tone has significant diagnostic value.

-Weakening of the I tone is possible with insufficiency of the mitral valve, when the valves are not tightly closed, with myocardial damage, etc.
+Weakening of the first sound is possible with mitral valve insufficiency, when the valves do not close tightly, with myocardial damage, etc.

 II tone - diastolic(high, short 0.08 s).
-Occurs when the voltage of the closed semilunar valves.
-On a sphygmogram, its equivalent is incisure...
+Occurs when the closed semilunar valves are tense.
+On a sphygmogram its equivalent is incisura.
 The higher the pressure in the aorta and pulmonary artery, the higher the tone.
-It is well heard in the 2-intercostal space to the right and left of the sternum.
-It increases with sclerosis of the ascending aorta, pulmonary artery.
-The sound of I and II heart sounds most closely conveys the combination of sounds when pronouncing the phrase "LAB-DAB".
+It can be heard well in the 2nd intercostal space on the right and left of the sternum.
+It intensifies with sclerosis of the ascending aorta and pulmonary artery.
+The sound of the 1st and 2nd heart sounds most closely conveys the combination of sounds when pronouncing the phrase “LAB-DAB”.